v-rgrace/Viva/Viva/goals/check-in-reminders.md

     1. In the case of an OKR having multiple owners, the Nudge notification is sent out to the Check-in owner only.

-       a.
-For example, Marketing VP and Product VP co-own this OKR while Product VP is set as the Check-in owner.
+       - For example, Marketing VP and Product VP co-own this OKR while Product VP is set as the Check-in owner.

        :::image type="content" source="../media/goals/nudge-button.png" alt-text="Screenshot of the Nudge button to nudge the check-in owner." lightbox="../media/goals/nudge-button.png":::

-       b.
-Clicking on Nudge will open the modal where the Product Owner will be notified as they're the check-in owner for this OKR.
+       - Clicking on Nudge will open the modal where the Product Owner will be notified as they're the check-in owner for this OKR.

        :::image type="content" source="../media/goals/nudge-modal.png" alt-text="Screenshot of the Nudge modal to send the notification." lightbox="../media/goals/nudge-modal.png":::